-MTM4721 TCVM for Respiratory and Cardiovascular Diseases (2 credit hours), hybrid or online formulas, but also the in-depth knowledge of the TCM Lung and Heart physiology and pathology.
+MTM4721 TCVM for Respiratory and Cardiovascular Diseases (2 credit hours), hybrid or online physiology and pathology.
 The material in this class introduces how to use TCVM to diagnose and treat respiratory diseases including rhinitis, sinusitis, nasal bleeding, congestion and discharge, laryngitis, bronchitis, pneumonia, asthma, and cardiovascular diseases.
 Congestive heart failure, hypertension and cardiac arrhythmia are also covered.
 Tongue and pulse demos with diagnosis instruction in dogs and horses are included as well.
-(Prerequisite or co-requisite: MTM4720)
+(Prerequisite or co-requisite: MTM4720 and MTM4710 (MIV4001 can replace MTM4710))

-This course reviews not only the individual Chinese herbals and
+This course reviews not only the individual Chinese herbals and formulas, but also the in-depth knowledge of the TCM Lung and Heart